GaloyMoney/blink/README.md

   - Include memo to payment
 - Lightning Network
   - Support for clearnet and TOR
-  - Support for invoices with and without specified amount
+  - Support for invoices with and without a specified amount
   - Route probing to pre-display an accurate fee and mitigate attacks based on expensive routing
   - Channel data backup to Dropbox and Google Cloud storage
 - Custodial storage of all user assets